Advice

 1. Are they evaluating your financial needs?

 A great advisor starts by asking and looking into your financial dreams and challenges: identifying your short-term and long-term goals, and making sure that you have a clear vision of where you want to go.
+A great advisor will also consider your desired lifestyle when evaluating your financial needs and goals, ensuring that your financial plan supports the way you want to live now and in the future.
 This means that achieving your individual financial outcomes should feel like a top priority from your very first meeting with an advisor.

-At Northeast, our advisers specialise in understanding your goals and then crafting financial strategies tailored to your unique aspirations.
+At Northeast, our advisers specialise in understanding your financial freedom goals and then crafting financial strategies tailored to your unique aspirations.

 2. Learn what a financial advisor does.

 Good advisers excel in every facet of money management and give clients a comprehensive approach to their financial situation.
+Investing is a central component of the comprehensive services offered by financial advisors, as they help clients build wealth and develop investment strategies aligned with their goals.
 They learn about holistic services, from investment management fees and planning to retirement strategies.
 Making obtaining financial advice for clients convenient and effective.

 3. Choose a financial advisor who teaches you

-Best-in-class advisors not only handle your finances but also educate and mentor you so you can keep making informed financial decisions even by yourself.
-Expert advisors are committed to enriching more lives with financial wisdom and providing professional financial advice with a mantra of developing 'resourcefulness overreliance'.
+Best-in-class advisors not only handle your finances or give the right financial advice.
+They also educate and mentor you so you can keep making informed financial decisions even by yourself.
+Expert advisors are committed to enriching more people's financial wellbeing with wisdom and providing professional financial advice with a mantra of developing 'resourcefulness overreliance'.

 4. Research financial advisors